Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Training and testing

 The total energy of each spin configuration was calculated using \eqref{IIIA1} for which the effective exchange field is

-In the ML model, a cut-off radius of 7~\AA\ was used to calculate the exchange interaction between Fe atoms.
-The maximum values of $n$ and $l$ for the spherical harmonics in \eqref{IIC10} were set to 12 and 6, respectively.
+In the ML model, a cut-off radius of $r_{\rm cut}=7\,$\AA\ was used to calculate the exchange interaction between Fe atoms.
+For the spherical harmonics in \eqref{IIC10}, maximum values of $n_{\rm max}=12$ and $l_{\rm max}=6$ were chosen and our results are insensitive to further increases in the $r_{\rm cut}$, $n_{\rm max}$, and $l_{\rm max}$ ``hyperparameters''.
 As shown in \Cref{fig:Heisenberg}, the SOSO model ``predicts'' the total energy and the transverse exchange field ${\bf h}_i^{\perp}$ essentially perfectly with just 100 training configurations.
 The root-mean-square-error (RMSE) on the predictions for the 2500 random spin configurations shown in \Cref{fig:Heisenberg}(a) is only 0.08 meV/atom.
 For the transverse exchange field on each atom, the RMSE of the magnitude shown in \Cref{fig:Heisenberg}(b) is 0.13\,meV/$\mu_B$ while the distribution of the deviations of the predicted and ``exact'' orientations shown in the inset are seen to be very small, less than $\sim 0.2^{\circ}$ .
 The test sets in the Heisenberg model consist of completely random spin configurations with average angles between nearest neighbour spins of order $\pi/2$, corresponding to an energy of around 7~eV for the 16 atom Fe supercell taking the FM state as reference.

 The SOSO descriptor is essentially exact for the model Hamiltonian \eqref{IIIA1}.
 Before implementing it for a DFT energy functional, we want to address two important features of \Cref{fig:GGA_EMa}(b).
 First, in both the FM and AFM states the magnetic moment depends on the lattice constant $a$ which itself depends on temperature.
 Second, the magnetic moment $m$ of bcc Fe at $T=0\,$K depends on whether all the spins are parallel in the lowest energy FM state or antiparallel as in the AFM state in which the magnetic moment of the Fe atom at the centre of the simple cubic unit cell is equal and opposite to that of the Fe atom at the origin.
 At the room temperature experimental volume corresponding to $a=2.8665 \,$\AA\ \cite{Basinski:prsla55} the local GGA spin magnetic moment per atom is 2.23$\, \mu_B$ for the FM and only 1.60$\, \mu_B$ for the AFM states.
 We want to examine to what extent local magnetic moments are described implicitly by the local spin environment $\{ {\bf e}_i, {\bf r}_i\}$ in terms of how well we can predict the total energy without explicitly knowing $\{ m_i\}$.